nemild/hack-the-media/software-engineers-media-guide.md

 - Question funding and incentives of anyone speaking favorably about a chosen technology
 - Just because someone has a well regarded reputation (e.g., through open source contributions, through previous well regarded projects) doesn’t mean they can’t be representing parochial incentives that are at odds with what is right for you
 - Like with all written media, you have to understand the incentives of a speaker/social media poster

+## Ways You Can Help
+- **Experiment with a new HN algorithm/incentives system **: Create your own Hacker News algorithm/system that favors content that helps engineers make better decisions
+- **Board of Engineers for eng media publications**: Ask the leaders of popular tech blogs for early engineers (such as Free Code Camp and Hacker Noon) to have a board of engineers who vet content before it is published
+- **Add eng media literacy to eng training programs**: Encourage bootcamps and college CS programs to teach engineering media literacy
+- *Other ideas?*